szatmariandras/vagrant-rabbitmq-centos-cluster/README.md

  - install_graphite (optional): pass `true` to install Graphite on the current server
  - monitor_to_graphite (optional): pass `true` to enable monitoring to Graphite
  - graphite_host (optional): if monitoring to Graphite enabled, pass the host name of Graphite server to report stats to (if use passed `true` as `install_graphite`, it will be the current hostname)
- - graphite_post (optional): if monitoring to Graphite enabled, pass the port of the Graphite server (if you installed Graphite with this repo, you want to pass `2003` here)
+ - graphite_port (optional): if monitoring to Graphite enabled, pass the port of the Graphite server (if you installed Graphite with this repo, you want to pass `2003` here)
  - datadog_enabled (optional): pass `true`, if you want to enable reporting to [DataDog](https://www.datadoghq.com/)
  - datadog_api_key optional): if `datadog_enabled` is `true`, pass here your DataDog API key.